bazylewsa/hello-world/README.md

 first project

  Hi, leather bastards!!!
  And say hello from your Batya!!!
+ Calculatet, calculatet, calculatet, calculatet.